boyofgreen/Web-App-ToolKit/README.md

 # Web App Toolkit

 The Web App Toolkit is a plugin for creating Windows, Android and iOS apps based on existing web content.
 It depends on the ManifoldCordova plugin.
 Used in the right way, it can facilitate the creation of compelling extensions to your web content for users across platforms.
-However, there are several guidelines and best practices to get the best use from the plugin.

 ## Getting Started